renovatebot/renovate/docs/usage/self-hosted-configuration.md

 This configuration will be applied after all other environment variables so that it can be used to override defaults.

-## dockerCacheVolume
+## dockerCache

-Creates and mounts a temporary Docker volume that is used as a cache for package manager files.
+When set to 'volume', Renovate creates and mounts a temporary Docker volume that is used as a cache for package manager files.

+When it's 'mount', temporary directory is created and mounted instead of volume.

-This volume will be removed after repository processing.
+Cache will be removed after repository processing.
+To disable per-repo caching for Docker containers, use 'none' (default).

 ## dockerChildPrefix